 Don’t worry.
 You’re doing this so that you can say you’ve explored all other options before having to make the difficult decision of letting anyone go.

-What should be I looking for while analyzing?
+What should you be looking for while you audit your business?

 Ideal Client Avatar